kunj-10/GoalSetter-MERN-APP/README.md

 # GoalSetter-MERN-APP
-This is a App made to learn MERN Stack
+This is an App made to learn MERN Stack